House Buyout Divorce Calculator

 After a divorce, deciding how to deal with a shared home can be tricky, especially if you're no longer on good terms with your ex-spouse.

-One option is to buy out the remaining amount on the mortgage from your ex-spouse.
+One option is to buy out your ex-spouse's share of the home equity.
 This is called a house buyout, and though it's common, it's just one of several options.

-If you're considering a house buyout in a divorce, it's a good idea to talk to an experienced local real estate agent before making a decision.
-An expert realtor can help you explore all your options.
+If you're considering a house buyout in a divorce, it's a good idea to first talk to an experienced local real estate agent before deciding.
+An expert realtor can help you explore all your options, provide an unbiased home valuation, and sell your home (if that's what you decide).

 💰 Connect with local realtors, get expert advice